seung-lab/connected-components-3d/README.md

   for z in range(0, labels_in.shape[2], 100):
     yield labels_in[:,:,z:z+100]

+# You can access compressed_labels_out using array notation
 compressed_labels_out = cc3d.connected_components_stack(sections(labels))
+# convert to numpy array, probably a big mistake since
+# you probably expected it was going to blow up RAM
+cc_labels = compressed_labels_out.numpy()
+# if you don't like hanging onto this exotic format, you
+# can write it as a numpy array to disk in a memory efficient way.
+compressed_labels_out.save("example.npy.gz")
+# or hang onto it
+compressed_labels_out.save("example.ckl")

 # You can extract the number of labels (which is also the maximum
 # label value) like so: